giantswarm/operatorkit/README.md

 # operatorkit

 The operatorkit package implements an opinionated framework for developing Kubernetes operators.
 It can be used as a library in golang.
 It is built on top of our [microkit](https://github.com/giantswarm/microkit) framework which provides base functionality like logging and error handling.

 ## Current Scope

-The initial scope is intentionally small and will be expanded as we and the community gain more experience developing operators.
+The initial scope is intentionally small and will be expanded as the community gains more experience developing operators.

 * Kubernetes clientset using [client-go](https://github.com/kubernetes/client-go) for accessing the K8s APIs.